 To date, there have only been 2 cases of MERS in the United States.
 They were in people traveling to the United States from Saudi Arabia and diagnosed in 2014.
 The virus poses a very low risk to people in the United States.

 How MERS Spreads

 The virus can spread between people in close contact.
 This includes health care workers who care for people with MERS.

 The incubation period of this virus is not precisely known.
 This is the amount of time between when a person is exposed to the virus and when symptoms occur.
-In the first cases, the average incubation period seemed to be 5 days, but there are cases that occurred up to 14 days after exposure.
+The average incubation period is about 5 days, but there are cases that occurred between 2 to 14 days after exposure.

 Right now, there is no vaccine for MERS and no specific treatment.
 Supportive care is given.

 Steps to Help Prevent MERS

 If you plan to travel to one of the countries where MERS is present, the Centers for Disease Control Prevention (CDC) advises taking the following steps to prevent illness.

 - Wash your hands often with soap and water for 20 seconds.
 Help young children do the same.
 If soap and water are not available, use an alcohol-based hand sanitizer.